 When surfacing, Burmeister's porpoises barely disturb the water so they are easy to overlook at sea unless conditions are calm.
 They move erratically, rarely breach and are usually found in small groups, which scatter when approached.
 They usually move alone or in pairs, but sometimes can be seen in larger groups of up to 10 individuals.
 These higher numbers are probably a result of concentrated food sources.
 It is thought that they move close to shore at night.

 The Burmeister´s porpoise is endemic to South America.
 They can be found from northern Peru on the Pacific coast, to southern Brazil on the Atlantic coast.
 They are believed to be more common on the Pacific coast than the Atlantic and they seem to prefer cold, shallow waters and estuaries near the coast.
 There are not enough observations at sea to be sure whether their range is continuous or fragmented and their population worldwide is unknown due to a lack of information.
 Threats to Burmeister's porpoises include hunting and entanglement in fishing nets.
-It is listed as Data Deficient by the IUCN (2008).
+It is listed as Near Threatened by the IUCN (2018).